 unless the court is satisfied that it would be contrary to the interests of justice to do so.”

 This guideline applies only to offenders aged 18 and older.
-General principles to be considered in the sentencing of children and young people are in the Sentencing Guidelines Council’s definitive guideline, Overarching Principles – Sentencing Children and Young People.
+General principles to be considered in the sentencing of children and young people are in the Sentencing Council definitive guideline, Overarching Principles – Sentencing Children and Young People. *This guideline does not apply to offenders being sentenced for offences committed prior to 4 April 2005.
+The maximum sentence that applies to an offence is the maximum that applied at the date of the offence.

 Community orders can fulfil all of the purposes of sentencing.
 In particular, they can have the effect of restricting the offender’s liberty while providing punishment in the community, rehabilitation for the offender, and/or ensuring that the offender engages in reparative activities.

-A community order must not be imposed unless the offence is ‘serious enough to warrant such a sentence’.1 Where an offender is being sentenced for a non-imprisonable offence, there is no power to make a community order.2
+A community order must not be imposed unless the offence is ‘serious enough to warrant the making of such an order’.1 Where an offender is being sentenced for a non-imprisonable offence, there is no power to make a community order.2

 Sentencers must consider all available disposals at the time of sentence; even where the threshold for a community sentence has been passed, a fine or discharge may be an appropriate penalty.
 In particular, a Band D fine may be an appropriate alternative to a community order.